eustasy/howtoubuntu.org/about-ubuntu/auto.md

 - Supported until April 2023.
 - No longer recommended for new installs.
 - It has now recieved its last planned Kernel upgrade, and any newer hardware will remain unsupported through its lifespan.
-- Users are recommended to use the newer LTS release that is less dates, while still being a mature system.
+- Users are recommended to use the newer LTS release that is less dated, while still being a mature system.
 - [About Ubuntu 18.04 LTS (Bionic Beaver)]({{ '/about-ubuntu/18-04-bionic-beaver' | relative_url }})

 ### Ubuntu Server